paperstartgames/website/_posts/2017-08-06-creating-our-website-with jekyll.md

 **_includes**

 This folder is used to organize parts of HTML code.
-Instead of writing everything into the layout file, you can split in into minor include files and make the layout file in the end, easier to be read.
+Instead of writing everything into the layout file, you can split it into minor include files and make the layout file easier to be read.

 ---